Informal IAS members-only gathering in Winnipeg in August

-Here are some of the new and/or temporary exhibits featuring Inuit art happening now or coming up in the next few months – MOST OF WHICH ARE CLOSING IN THE NEXT FEW MONTHS!
-Check our Resources […]
+Here are some of the new and/or temporary exhibits featuring Inuit art happening now or coming up in the next few months – SEVERAk OF WHICH ARE CLOSING IN THE NEXT FEW MONTHS.
+Meanwhile, the WAG-Qaumajuq

 Our friends at Feheley have another one of their informative virtual exhibitions online now until February 21.
 This one features the work of Janet Kiqusiuq, looking particularly at how her use of color has changed over